nimittag/dev-journey/README.md

  Like my Scratch Project its also still very early and quite basic, but it was an interesting experiment nonetheless.
 I'm sure I'll work with this a bit more and maybe refine it in the future.

  My next few days are packed with work and plans with friends, so Ill probably continue with Week 1 on Friday.
 But I am Already very much looking forward to it!

+-DAY 2- 04/07/2025
+today I started and finished Week 1 of CS50.
+While the first exercises in this weeks problem set were fairly easy the final task "credit" really made me think for the first time and puzzle out a solution.
+I really loved that, because that's  how I thin I learn best and that feeling of having to  work out and find a solution to a problem is what I love the most about coding.

+At the beginning I also had to get used to the C syntax, but now after some exercises I already feel pretty comfortable with the basics.
+All in all I'm definitely excited to see how the course will progress from here  since it's been incredibly enjoyable so far.

+Unfortunately I won’t be able to continue before next Monday, since I'm once again working twice over the weekend and also have plans with my girlfriend.
+Monday itself is another workday too but I hope I can still squeeze in some time before or after work to get started with Week 2!